Educator, delegate dies in South Africa

 “With his passing, he leaves a great void in his homeland, his university and his church in the DRC and worldwide,” Bergquist added.
 “In this hour of loss and mourning, we celebrate his life and legacy and express our deepest condolences to his family and community.”

-A well-known Methodist leader and educator in Africa, Chijika studied theology at the Mulungwishi Mission of The United Methodist Church.
-After earning his doctorate in theology at Laval University in Quebec City, he returned to the DRC, where he worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Kantanga.
+A well-known United Methodist leader and educator in Africa, Chijika studied theology at the Mulungwishi Mission of The United Methodist Church.
+After earning his doctorate in theology at Laval University in Quebec City, he returned to the DRC, where he worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Katanga.

 The Rev. Kongolo Clement Chijika (left), president of the Methodist University of Katanga, (Université Méthodiste au Katanga) in the Democratic Republic of the Congo, shakes hands with the Rev. Jamisse Taimo, executive director, United Methodist Board of Higher Education and Ministry LEAD Hub Mozambique in this undated photo.
 The Rev. Kongolo Clement Chijika died April 12.
 Photo courtesy the United Methodist Board of Higher Education and Ministry.